Kintavar Exploration (CVE:KTR) Trading 50% Higher – Time to Buy?

-Kintavar Exploration Inc (CVE:KTR – Get Free Report) shares were up 50% during mid-day trading on Tuesday .
+Shares of Kintavar Exploration Inc (CVE:KTR – Get Free Report) were up 50% during trading on Tuesday .
 The company traded as high as C$0.05 and last traded at C$0.05.
-Approximately 843,994 shares were traded during mid-day trading, an increase of 304% from the average daily volume of 208,935 shares.
+Approximately 843,994 shares traded hands during trading, an increase of 304% from the average daily volume of 208,935 shares.
 The stock had previously closed at C$0.03.

 Kintavar Exploration Price Performance